microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/advanced-remote-ui.md

 </Button>
 ```

-The `vs:ExtensibilityUICommands.EventHandlers` attached property allows assigning async commands to any event (for example, `MouseRightButtonUp`) and can be useful in more advanced scenarios. `vs:EventHandler` also allows to set a `CounterTarget`: a `UIElement` to which a `vs:ExtensibilityUICommands.RunningCommandsCount` property should be attached counting the active executions related to that specific event.
+The `vs:ExtensibilityUICommands.EventHandlers` attached property allows assigning *async commands* to any event (for example, `MouseRightButtonUp`) and can be useful in more advanced scenarios.

+`vs:EventHandler` can also have a `CounterTarget`: a `UIElement` to which a `vs:ExtensibilityUICommands.RunningCommandsCount` property should be attached, counting the active executions related to that specific event.

-In this case, we use `vs:EventHandler` so to attach to each button its own separate counter of active command executions.
+In this case, we use `vs:EventHandler` to attach to each button its own separate counter of active command executions.
 By binding `IsEnabled` to the attached property, only that specific button is disabled when the corresponding color is being removed:

 ![Async Command with targeted RunningCommandsCount](targeted-counter.gif "Async Command with targeted RunningCommandsCount")

 # Using WPF types in the data context

-Until now, the data context of our remote user control has been composed of primitives (numbers, strings, etc.), observable collections and our own classes marked with `DataContract`.
+Until now, the data context of our *remote user control* has been composed of primitives (numbers, strings, etc.), observable collections and our own classes marked with `DataContract`.
 It is sometimes useful to include simple WPF types in the data context like complex brushes.

-Because a VisualStudio.Extensibility extension may not even run in the Visual Studio process, it cannot share WPF objects directly with its UI.
+Because a *VisualStudio.Extensibility* extension may not even run in the Visual Studio process, it cannot share WPF objects directly with its UI.
 The extension may not even have access to WPF types since it can target `netstandard2.0` or `net6.0` (not the `-windows` variant).

-Remote UI provides the `XamlFragment` type which allows including a the XAML definition of a WPF object in the data context of a remote user control:
+*Remote UI* provides the `XamlFragment` type which allows including a XAML definition of a WPF object in the data context of a *remote user control*:
 ```CSharp
 [DataContract]
 public class MyColor